lucsantosdev/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-> This project is a responsive TicTacToe Game developed using React.
+> This project is a responsive TicTacToe Game developed by using React JS.

 ![Project Presentation](public/tictactoegame.png)

 ## 🚀 Project Description
-This project is a completely functional game created by using React JS, HTML and CSS.
+This project is a completely functional game created by using React JS, HTML, CSS and Vercel.
 The game can be played by 2 players and after winning it will display the winner player.
 This project is also responsive and it can be played in any device.
 ---

 ## ✨ Functionalities